eastsea17/GraphRAG_with_Ollama/README.md

 ```

 ```
-💬 Question: What battery technologies does Tesla develop?
+💬 Question: What are the main applications of patent network analysis?
-🔍 Question: What battery technologies does Tesla develop?
+🔍 Question: What are the main applications of patent network analysis?
 ...
 ✅ Answer:
-Tesla develops LFP Battery and BMS technologies...
+Patent network analysis is applied in identifying technology trends, mapping knowledge flows, discovering innovation patterns, and analyzing technological convergence across different fields...
 ```

 ## 🔍 System Architecture